albertoarena/laravel-event-sourcing-generator/README.md

-# Laravel domain generator
+# Laravel event sourcing generator

 ![build-test](coverage.svg)

 ## About

-Laravel domain generator adds a new command that can generate a full domain directory structure for [Spatie event sourcing](https://github.com/spatie/laravel-event-sourcing).
+Laravel event sourcing generator adds a new command that can generate a full domain directory structure for [Spatie event sourcing](https://github.com/spatie/laravel-event-sourcing).

 ```shell